quic-interop/quic-network-simulator/README.md

 A mounted directory, `qnslogs`, is provided for recording logs from the endpoints.
-This directory is created by the `run_server.sh` and `run_client.sh` in the directories from which these scripts are run.
-Inside the docker container, the directory is available as `/qnslogs/`.
+This directory is created by docker-compose in the directory from which it is run.
+Inside the docker container, the directory is available as `/qnslogs`.

 ## Debugging and FAQs